Beyond Walking: A Large-Scale Image-Text Benchmark for Text-based Person Anomaly Search: Person Anomaly Benchmark

 \subsection{Dataset Analysis}

 Following the steps above, we have successfully created the Pedestrian Anomaly Behavior (PAB) dataset, a large-scale, richly annotated collection.
-Its statistics are detailed in Table \ref{tab:statistic}, with properties and examples depicted in Figure \ref{fig:datasets}.
-Table \ref{tab:comparison} compares PAB with other prominent Text-based Person Re-Identification datasets, such as CUHK-PEDES~\cite{li2017person}, ICFG-PEDES~\cite{ding2021semantically}, and RSTPReid~\cite{zhu2021dssl}, focusing on image count and size, text annotation quantity and length, data sources, and annotation types.
+Its properties and examples are depicted in Fig. \ref{fig:datasets}.
+We compare PAB with other prominent Text-based Person Re-Identification datasets (\ie, CUHK-PEDES~\cite{li2017person}, ICFG-PEDES~\cite{ding2021semantically}, and RSTPReid~\cite{zhu2021dssl}) and Video Anomaly Detection datasets (such as ShanghaiTech~\cite{luo2017revisit} and UBnormal~\cite{acsintoae2022ubnormal}) in Table \ref{tab:comparison}, focusing on image count, text annotation quantity and length, data sources, and annotation types.
 PAB features the following characteristics: {\bf (1) A Large Number of Anomalous Behaviors:} Unlike general pedestrian datasets that focus on the viewpoint and occlusion of pedestrian images, PAB emphasizes providing a large number of images and textual descriptions of pedestrian anomaly.
 This complements ordinary Person Re-Identification tasks and presents new challenges. {\bf (2) High-Fidelity Images}: Compared to pedestrian images from surveillance cameras, which often suffer from poor lighting, blurry textures, the images in PAB are of higher quality due to the generation method we adopted.
 The synthesized images are reasonable, realistic, and aesthetically pleasing. {\bf (3) Specific Textual Descriptions}: Relative to existing cross-modal pedestrian datasets, the texts in PAB are longer and provide more detailed information, including the appearance, clothing, actions, and background context of individuals.
 For pedestrian anomaly retrieval, information about the appearance and actions of individuals is crucial. {\bf (4) Diversity}: PAB encompasses a wide range of images that vary in terms of appearance, posture, viewpoint, background, and occlusion.
 Additionally, the text generation approach ensures that the image captions in PAB are sufficiently diverse, too. {\bf (5) Large-Scale Image-Text Pairs}: PAB comprises over one million image-text pairs, supporting deep cross-modal models in learning better uni-modal features and more inter-modal associations from the data. {\bf (6) Rich Annotations}: Each image-text pair in PAB is annotated with corresponding action, anomaly, and scene categories, providing additional data information besides person appearance. {\bf (7) Less Privacy Concerns}: Apart from a small amount of data in the test set sourced from existing public datasets, the vast majority of the data in PAB is synthesized, reducing ethical and legal issues.